Meh-Solutions/nims-public/README.md

 #### Score Testing
 If you want to check what score NIMS would give you, you can check that by running the command `?test score`.
 If you want to see what someone else's score is, you can check by running the command `?test score THEIR_USER_ID`.
 For example `?test score 539581928387510273`

+#### Removing NIMS

+If you no longer want to use NIMS, don't just kick it from your server.
+You can run the command `?remove` instead!
+The `?remove` command will delete all roles, channels, and permissions created by NIMS on your server.